Boars in heraldry: Early history

 The boar was used as an emblem in some instances during antiquity and the Early Middle Ages (i.e. predating the development of classical European heraldry).
 During the Roman Empire, at least three legions are known to have used a boar as their emblems – Legio I Italica, Legio X Fretensis and Legio XX Valeria Victrix.

 The Knocknagael Boar Stone is a well-known Pictish stone with a depiction of a boar emblem dating to circa the 7th century.
 In this context, the name of Orkney is interpreted as being derived from orc-, the Celtic for "pig", presumably from a Pictish tribe which displayed a boar or wild pig as their emblem.
 The boar also appears as an emblem for Germanic tribes during the Anglo-Saxon and Vendel periods and the Viking Age.
 This is reflected in the boar helmets worn in battle, attested in archeological records and both Old English and Old Norse written sources.
 The boar is closely associated with Freyr and has also been proposed to be a totemic animal to the Swedes, in particular the Yngling royal dynasty who ruled at a cultic centre for the god.

-The Fergusson baronets of Nova Scotia display as their arms three gold boars on an blue shield with a silver buckle in the center.
-Three royal Irish chieftans originally came to Scotland from Ireland and became the Kings of Dál Riata – they battled and married into the Picts uniting Scotland and are considered to be the first Scottish kings.
+The Fergusson baronets of Nova Scotia display as their arms three gold boars on a blue shield with a silver buckle in the center.
+Three royal Irish chieftains originally came to Scotland from Ireland and became the Kings of Dál Riata – they battled and married into the Picts uniting Scotland and are considered to be the first Scottish kings.
 The three brothers established separate Ferguson clans in different regions of Scotland and display different arms having three boars in common.

 The Rous Roll illustrating King Richard III in the centre with his wife Lady Anne Neville on the left and their son Edward, Prince of Wales on the right, detailing his various heraldic devices (representing St Edward the Confessor, England, Wales, France, Ireland etc.) and his white boar badge with the Warwick bear of his wife's family.

 With the development of heraldry in the late Middle Ages, the boar makes an appearance as the White Boar, a personal device of Richard III of England used as his livery badges.